Lightmatter/django-hydra/docs/source/structure.rst

     * `django-extensions <https://github.com/django-extensions/django-extensions>`_
     * `django-model-utils <https://github.com/jazzband/django-model-utils>`_

-For a complete list of the dependencies we use on the backend and the purpose for their inclusion, check :ref:`dependency-list`
+For a complete list of the dependencies used and the purpose for their inclusion, check :ref:`dependency-list`

 Frontend